|Group leader||Prof Terry Lamb|

 Karatsareas, P. 2018.
 The fragile future of the Cypriot Greek language in the UK.
 British Academy Review.
 33, pp. 42-44.

-Huc-Hepher, S. London French Special Collection.
+Huc-Hepher, S. Forthcoming.
+London French Special Collection.
 UK Web Archive British Library.

 Huc-Hepher, S. and Drake, H. 2017.
 From the 16ème to South Ken?
 A study of the contemporary French population in London. in: Kelly, D. and Cornick, M. (ed.)
 A history of the French in London: liberty, equality, opportunity London Humanities Digital Library. pp. 391-429